 Which Are Your Favourite Travel Souvenirs?

-These are just a few suggestions for travel souvenirs, of course there are many more ideas and maybe I get around to them as well.
+These are just a few suggestions for travel souvenirs, of course there are many more ways (and travel themed home decor ideas) and maybe I get around to them as well.
 So did you like them?
 Have you done any of them yet?
 Let me know in the comments so I know if I should talk more about this.
 And whether there are any other DIY-loving wanderlusters out there.
 I would love to connect.

 Until then, I’m out…exploring.